eejai42/conceptual-model-completeness-conjecture-toe-meta-model/climate/README.md

-# Climate Science ToE Meta-Model
+# Climate Science and Environmental Modeling ToE Meta-Model
+## A Declarative Framework for Environmental Data, Ecosystem Modeling, and Climate Forecasts

 A unified meta-model that captures the foundational elements of climate science and environmental modeling—including climate variables, ecosystems, pollution sources, and environmental measurements—and supports predictive modeling and ecological forecasts using a declarative, Snapshot-Consistent framework.

-## Metadata

-**Title**: CMCC Complete Climate Science and Environmental Modeling ToE Meta-Model
-**Subtitle**: A Declarative Framework for Environmental Data, Ecosystem Modeling, and Climate Forecasts
 **Date**: March 2025
 **Domain Identifier**: CMCC_ToEMM_Climate